Dzbanuszek112/MNIST_repo/README.md

 # MNIST_repo
-Neural network classifier for classical MNIST database.
+Neural network classifier for the classical MNIST database.